Goldsmith Lectures

 It also provides the opportunity to hold public lectures to advance the study in the discipline of economics.

-Upcoming Goldsmith Lectures
+Upcoming Goldsmith Lecture

 Putting the 'finance' into public finance: How should capital gains be taxed? -- Professor Florian Scheuer, University of Zurich